Attrup/StatTracker/README.md

 ### Simple
 A precompiled executable is available on the releases page or through the link in the top of the readme.

-### Build from source
+### Build From Source
-The process of building the application from source is very straight forward due to the simplicity of managing dependencies provided by *Cargo*, the package manager for Rust.
-Note that the app as Windows specific dependencies and will therefore only build and run on Windows.
+The process of building the application from source is very straightforward due to the simplicity of managing dependencies provided by *Cargo*, the package manager for Rust.
+Note that the app has Windows-specific dependencies and will therefore only build and run on Windows.

-#### Required build tools:
+#### Required Build Tools:
 - Rust compiler (At least version 1.76)
 - Cargo package manager